 Kristi holds a Master of Business Administration in International Business from the University of British Columbia and a Bachelor of Arts (Joint Honours) in History and Russian Studies from McGill University.

 Kristi currently chairs the board of Junior Achievement of B.C. and acts as an advisor to the Fulmer Foundation.
 Previously, she has served as vice-chair of the Vancouver International Marathon Society, is past president of the AWF Association of Women in Finance and former chair of the B.C.
 Provincial Child Care Council.
-In 2015, Kristi was nominated for a YWCA Woman of Distinction Award in the category of Business and the Professionals for her many contributions to her industry and community.
+In 2015, Kristi was nominated for a YWCA Woman of Distinction Award in the category of Business and the Professionals, and is the recipient of the 2017 CVCA Ted Anderson Community Leadership Award.

 Recent posts by Kristi Miller